 - 2 tablespoons heavy whipping cream

-Sift half the flour mixtures over the egg mixture and gently fold with a spoon.
+- Sift half the flour mixture over the egg mixture and gently fold with a spoon.
 Repeat with the remaining flour.

-Mix to combine butter and honey.
-Add to cake batter and gently fold.
+- Mix to combine butter and honey.
+Add to the cake batter and gently fold.

 - Prepare the praline: Increase the oven temperature to 400º F. Line a baking tray with parchment paper and lightly grease it.
 Sprinkle sugar evenly on the baking tray.
 Cook for 12- 15 minutes, or until sugar is melted and golden.
 Remove from oven and sprinkle almonds over the melted sugar.
-Allow to cool.
-When cooled break the praline into pieces and process in a food processor until fine.
+Allow cooling.
+When cooled, break the praline into pieces and process in a food processor until fine.